pparshin/go-mysql-tarantool/README.md

 a list of replicated columns, a space name.

 Replicator reads primary keys from MySQL table info and sync them automatically.
+Updating primary key in MySQL causes two Tarantool requests: delete an old row and insert a new one, because it is illegal to update primary key in Tarantool.